Political polarization: The media

 Also stated by Sheena Peckham, algorithms used by social media to operate creates an echo-chamber for the user causing selective exposure and thus leading to online hate, misinformation, malinformation and more (Peckham, 2023).
 A number of techniques were employed by the researchers and social scientist to trace the relationship between internet usage.
-Lelkes, along with his colleagues, use state right-of-way laws, which affect the cost of internet infrastructure, as an instrument used for internet access in their country (Lelkes et al. 2017) and discovered a positive relation between internet access and affective polarization in the country.
-At the same time, (Alcot et al. 2021) conducted another experiment in which individuals in the US. were asked to deactivate their Facebook account for a $102 incentive, prior to the US. midterm election.
+Lelkes, along with his colleagues, use state right-of-way laws, which affect the cost of internet infrastructure, as an instrument used for internet access in their country, and discovered a positive relation between internet access and affective polarization in the country.
+At the same time, another experiment was conducted in which individuals in the US. were asked to deactivate their Facebook account for a $102 incentive, prior to the US. midterm election.
 It was found that those who deactivated their accounts and did not use Facebook were less polarized as compared to those individuals whose accounts were still activated during the experiment.

+A separate 2026 pre-registered experiment conducted during the 2019 Argentine presidential debate found that temporarily removing Twitter access among recruited Twitter users did not reduce political polarization and instead produced a mild increase.
+The increase was larger among users whose online political environments were politically segregated.

-In addition, Boxell assess ANEX data from 1972-2016 by age cohorts analyzing their likelihood of using social media.
-He was shocked to found that the largest polarization index over time was occurred among oldest cohort, which was less likely to use social media (Boxell et al., 2017).
+In addition, Boxell assess ANEX data from 1972–2016 by age cohorts analyzing their likelihood of using social media.
+The study found that the largest polarization index occurred among the oldest cohort, which was less likely to use social media (Boxell et al., 2017).
 Thus, he found a small or negative relation between internet usage and polarization.
 Also, Markus Prior in his article tried to trace the causal link between social media and affective polarization but he found no evidence that partisan media are making ordinary American voters more partisan, thus negating the role of partisan media as a cause of affective polarization (Prior, 2013).

 The mass media has grown as an institution over the past half-century.
 Political scientists argue that this has particularly affected the voting public in the last three decades, as previously less partisan viewers are given more polarized news media choices.
 The mass media's current, fragmented, high-choice environment has induced a movement of the audience from more even-toned political programming to more antagonistic and one-sided broadcasts and articles.
+Media bias charts can also visualize ideological differences among news outlets by placing sources along a left-to-right political spectrum, providing a spectrum, providing a simplified representation of partisan orientation within the media landscape.
 These programs tend to appeal to partisan viewers who watch the polarized programming as a self-confirming source for their ideologies.